amalay/node-samples/api-secure/README.md

 ```

 ##### 2. PUT: http://localhost:5000/api/user/44
-This is the User API and will be accessed by only authenticated user.
+This is the UPDATE USER API and will be accessed by only authenticated user.
 Authentication/Authorization and Access token are required to access this api!
 ###### Payload: Without Access token in request header
 ```json
 {